 1. Is the applicant an incorporated city or town, county, consolidated local government, tribal government, county or multicounty water, sewer, or solid waste district, or regional water authority, as required by 90-6-701(3)(b), MCA?
 Yes No 2.
 Is the project for drinking water, wastewater, stormwater, solid waste or bridges, as required by 90-6-701(3)(a), MCA?
 Yes No 3.
 Is at least 50% of the project budget provided through match per MCA 90-6-710 and the MCEP Guidelines, page 10?
 Yes No a.
 If no, has a hardship waiver been submitted?
 Yes No b.
 What is the total project budget? \$ c.
 What is the total project match? \$ 4.
 Has the applicant submitted the documentation required by the MCEP Guidelines?
 Yes No a.
 Uniform Application Form for Montana Public Facility Projects, Thirteenth Edition Yes No b.
 Responses to the MCEP statutory review criteria in 90-6-710(2)(a), MCA, Yes No c.
 Preliminary Engineering Report, and Yes No d.
-Completed Environmental Review Process demonstrating compliance with the Montana Environmental Policy Act, Title 75, Chapter 1, MCA.
-Yes No 5.
-Will the project meet target rate requirements per the MCEP Guidelines, page 8 and Appendix F?
-Yes No 6.
-Has the applicant held at least one public meeting within the past 12 months regarding the proposed project per the MCEP Guidelines, page 12?
+5. Will the project meet target rate requirements per the MCEP Guidelines, page 8 and Appendix E?
 Yes No a.
+What is the target rate for the applicant in line with the amount requested? b.
+What will user rates be at completion of project construction?
+6. Has the applicant held at least one public meeting within the past 12 months regarding the proposed project per the MCEP Guidelines, page 12?
+Yes No a.
 What date was the public meeting held?
+L